MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/the-field-object.md

 If there is no current record when you use the **GetChunk** or **AppendChunk** method on a **Field** object, error 3021 (no current record) occurs.

-For an example of using these methods to manipulate binary data, see the [AppendChunk Method](appendchunk-method-ado.md) and [GetChunk Method](getchunk-method-ado.md) examples in the *ADO Programmer's Reference*.
+For an example of using these methods to manipulate binary data, see the [AppendChunk Method](appendchunk-method-ado.md) and [GetChunk Method](getchunk-method-ado.md) examples in the *ADO programmer's reference*.